Can Turnitin detect AI-produced writing?

 Many faculty will enter parts of student papers into Google or other search engines to try to find matches, so this may not seem so different to you.
 You may wish to consider the differences between that and pasting or uploading all (or large parts of) a paper into an application.
 Beyond privacy, there may be questions of student copyright to consider.

-Because we have a license and agreements with Turnitin that covers FERPA and meet the University's interpretation of student copyright, these considerations should not apply to the new Turnitin AI tool.
+Because we have a license and agreements with Turnitin that covers FERPA and meet the University's interpretation of student copyright, these considerations do not apply to Turnitin tools.

 What should I look for when reading a paper?